paulmiggiels/DADyndns/README.md

 ### Prerequisites

 Should run on any Ubuntu or Debian machine.
-Designed on Raspbian.
+Written on Raspbian Stretch.
+Requires 'curl' to be installed.

 ### Installing